Licensure Supervision and Graduate Student Internships

-I love supporting registered associates (working toward licensure as an LPC) who are newly entering the professional mental health field.
+I love supporting student interns and registered associates (working toward licensure as an LPC in Oregon) who are newly entering the professional mental health field, gaining their first clinical experience, branching out into the world of private practice, or generally looking for supervision while accruing those hours or finishing graduate school.
 Supervision is a process of professional identity formation that is collaborative, empowering, and focused on cultivating your strengths as a clinician as you gain experience.
 We can meet by video or phone for a free, brief intro visit first, and all of our supervision will be virtual.
-Consider contacting me especially if you are planning to focus your work on comples trauma and/or dissociative disorders or are planning to start a private practice.
+Consider contacting me especially if you are planning to focus your work on complex trauma and/or dissociative disorders or are planning to start a private practice.
+Individual and group supervision are available.
+Note: All supervision, practicums, and internships are virtual.

 If you would like to send us a referral, simply reach out by email (for a quicker response), send us a text, or give us a call.
 We can chat about the basic information and make a plan for the next steps.